Cherokee Rock Village (Sand Rock)

 Cherokee Rock Village is located in Centre, Alabama above beautiful Weiss Lake.
 Climbers have been visiting the area for many years.
 In the early days, CRV (then known as Sandrock) was a free for all and suffered from continuous vandalism.
 In 2010, the county cleaned the park up, building infrastructure including bathrooms, a pavilion, playgrounds and designated camping sites, leading to better management and a decrease in vandalism.
 SCC led a graffiti removal effort in 2015, removing almost all of the graffiti in the park.
 SCC and Cherokee Rock Village continue to maintain a great partnership in maintaining the climbing and stewardship of the area.

-Cherokee Rock Village daily use fees: $5 per carload, $10 for buses and passenger vans.
+Cherokee Rock Village daily use fees: $7 per carload, $15 for passenger vans, and $20 for buses.
 Everyone must check in at the gate station located at the entrance of the park.

 What to Expect

 Climbers will find a variety of sport climbing, bouldering and traditional climbing.
 The climbing is a series of tall boulders strewn along the side of the mountain–gritty and sloped with wild huecos and water grooves to boot.
-CRV has great climbing for the beginner to thrashing hardcore boulders.
+CRV has great climbing from beginner routes to thrashing hardcore boulders.

 - Please be respectful of others.